ShinobuAmasaki/uint-fortran/README.md

 ### Declaration

-Now, you can declare unsigned integer variables of various bit lengths, such as `uint32` and `uint16`.
+Now, you can declare unsigned integer variables of 32- and 16-bit lengths, such as `uint32` and `uint16`.

 ```fortran
 type(uint32) :: a